Sparse MoEs meet Efficient Ensembles: Evaluation

-\textit{(a) V-MoE versus ViT}. \textit{Predictive performance and robustness}. \\ $\bullet$ \textbf{Ensembles help V-MoE just as much as ViT.} Ensembles were expected to benefit ViT models.
-However, \cref{fig:vit_vmoe_ens} and \cref{fig:nll_and_fewshot_zooms} suggest that ensembling provides similar gains for V-MoE models in terms of \emph{both} few-shot performance and NLL.
+$\bullet$ \textbf{Ensembles help V-MoE just as much as ViT.} Ensembling was expected to benefit ViT.
+However, \cref{fig:vit_vmoe_ens,fig:nll_and_fewshot_zooms,fig:dist_shift,fig:ece_dist_shift,fig:ood_cifar10,fig:cifar_nll} suggest that ensembling provides similar gains for V-MoE in terms of few-shot performance, NLL, ECE, OOD detection, and robustness to distribution shift.
 We believe this has not been observed before.
-Moreover, a downstream ensemble with four H/14 V-MoEs leads to a 88.8\% accuracy on ImageNet (even reaching an impressive 89.3\% for an upstream ensemble, see \cref{tab:upstream_vs_downstream_ensembles}). \\ $\bullet$ \textbf{ViT consistently provides better ECE than V-MoE.} Surprisingly, despite V-MoE tending to have better NLL than ViT (\cref{fig:vit_vmoe_ens}), their ECE is worse (\cref{fig:ood_and_ece}). \\ $\bullet$ \textbf{ECE is not consistent for different ViT/V-MoE families.} We see the ECE, unlike other metrics presented in this work, provides no consistent trends as we increase the ViT family size (\cref{fig:ood_and_ece}). \\ $\bullet$ \textbf{V-MoE outperforms ViT in OOD detection.} With L/32 being the only exception, V-MoE outperforms ViT on a range of OOD detection tasks (\cref{fig:ood_and_ece}).\\ $\bullet$ \textbf{For smaller ViT families, V-MoE outperforms ViT in the presence of distribution shift.} In contrast to the OOD detection results, \cref{fig:dist_shift} shows that for smaller ViT families V-MoE improves on the performance of ViT, however, as the ViT family becomes larger, this trend reverses.
+Moreover, a downstream ensemble with four H/14 V-MoEs leads to a 88.8\% accuracy on ImageNet (even reaching an impressive 89.3\% for an upstream ensemble that further benefits from multiple upstream checkpoints, see \cref{tab:upstream_vs_downstream_ensembles}). \\ $\bullet$ \textbf{ViT consistently provides better ECE than V-MoE.} Surprisingly, despite V-MoE tending to have better NLL than ViT (\cref{fig:vit_vmoe_ens}), their ECE is worse (\cref{fig:ece_dist_shift}). \\ $\bullet$ \textbf{ECE is not consistent for different ViT/V-MoE families.} We see the ECE, unlike other metrics presented in this work, tends not to provide consistent trends as we increase the ViT family size (\cref{fig:ece_dist_shift}).
+This observation is consistent with \citet{minderer2021}, who noted similar behaviour for a range of models.
+They note that post-hoc temperature scaling can improve consistency. \\ $\bullet$ \textbf{V-MoE outperforms ViT in OOD detection.} With L/32 being the only exception, V-MoE outperforms ViT on a range of OOD detection tasks (\cref{fig:ood_cifar10}).
+While this may seem surprising, given the opposite trend for ECE, it suggests that ViT makes more accurate predictions about the scale of the uncertainty estimates while V-MoE makes better predictions about the relative ordering of the uncertainty estimates. \\ $\bullet$ \textbf{For smaller ViT families, V-MoE outperforms ViT in the presence of distribution shift.} In contrast to the OOD detection results, \cref{fig:dist_shift} shows that for smaller ViT families V-MoE improves on the performance of ViT.
+However, as the ViT family becomes larger, this trend is less consistent.